-Join Tom Green for an in-depth discussion in this video Supporting multiple video formats, part of Up and Running with HTML5 Video.
+Join Tom Green for an in-depth discussion in this video Supporting multiple video formats, part of Learning HTML5 Video.

 In the previous video, you discovered a rather nasty HTML5 gotcha.…Not all the browsers will play your file.
 In this exercise, we'll turn this gotcha…into a non-issue.
 The root of the problem lies in the fact…that video playback has been left to the browsers.…And the current state of this decision is competing video format.…Safari, chrome, and IE will play an MP4, while Chrome, Opera and Firefox will play…WebM are ogg files or ogg.
 Let's get to work solving this issue…providing the browsers with multiple video sources.…